The question that actually matters

 Thinner-walled HDPE bottles are the rigid HDPE bottles already on the market.
 The bottle body itself performs reasonably well from a microplastics standpoint.
 HDPE is one of the more UV-stable common bottle plastics and has no hydrolysis vulnerability.
 The weakness is usually the cap.
 Most rigid HDPE bottles use a polypropylene cap that threads directly onto the HDPE bottleneck, so every open and close cycle grinds PP against HDPE at the seal.
 This is exactly the abrasion pathway the cap studies identified.
 Some HDPE bottles also include colorants and other intentional additives in the resin, which introduces migration concerns separate from particle shedding.

 The NOBO Bottle addresses each of these pathways deliberately.
 The bottle body is unpigmented food-contact HDPE with no intentionally added colorants, pigments, or plasticizers.
 This minimizes the additive-migration concern and uses the polymer with the strongest profile among the four for both UV resistance and hydrolytic stability.
 The cap uses a full food-grade platinum-cured silicone gasket that covers the entire sealing area and the entire food-contact face inside the cap.
 Based on the product geometry, the silicone isolates the cap shell from the bottle threads, the sealing rim, and the water itself.
 The water inside a NOBO contacts HDPE and silicone, not PP and not TPU.
+If you want the deeper polymer story, we go through it in our material science write-up.

 Why silicone matters at the seal